How to carry out a due diligence exercise

 - Observe the data protection requirements with regard to the information that the transferor provides.

-- Note that if the deal does not go ahead the arrangements agreed with the potential transferor may require that you return the information and make no copies of it.
+- Note that if the deal does not go ahead the arrangements agreed with the potential transferor may require that you return or destroy the information.